SiaFoundation/siad/modules/README.md

 The following levels of severity are currently available:

-- **Unknown**: This should never be used and is a safeguard agains developer errors
+- **Unknown**: This should never be used and is a safeguard against developer errors
 - **Warning**: Warns the user about potential issues which might require preventive actions
 - **Error**: Alerts the user of an issue that requires immediate action to prevent further issues like loss of data
 - **Critical**: Indicates that a critical error is imminent. e.g. lack of funds causing contracts to get lost